• Mon. Jun 15th, 2026

 LIVELY ENTERTAINMENT

-Cypriots love their live music and they were constantly dancing and singing along and I was savouring every moment.
-Polis the owner is a great character.
-He went around the whole restaurant greeting people with shots of ZIVANIA and then helped his staff serve all the diners.
-The next thing I knew, he was up on stage playing music and singing.
-Mr. Polis then ended the afternoon with his special rendition of a zimbekiko dance.
+Cypriots love their live music, and they were constantly dancing and singing along to the music.
+The owner, Mr Polis, is a great character, and he allowed me to savour every moment.
+After visiting each table, greeting people with shots of ZIVANIA, he then helped his staff serve all the diners.
+After this, I then found him on stage playing music and singing.
+He then ended the afternoon with his special rendition of a zimbekiko dance.
 Everyone was calling him ‘Kabetanios’, which translates to ‘The Captain’ for reasons I am still unaware of.
-As I sat back watching this lovely example of Cypriot culture, I couldn’t help admiring the spirit of the place, and the ZIVANIA.
+As I sat back watching this lovely example of Cypriot culture, I couldn’t help admiring the spirit of the place and the ZIVANIA.

 BACK TO THE SQUARE